josehu07/hux-kernel/README.md

 I also choose *C* language with `i386-x32` architecture, since beginners tend to be more comfortable with this combination.
 More up-to-date system programming languages like *Rust* are great choices for OS dev (Philipp is making his Rust OS kernel [here](https://os.phil-opp.com/)), but I will start with easier settings for now to maintain better understandability.

-Other goals of the Hux kernel include:
+Goals of the Hux kernel include:

+1. **Understandable**: as stated above
-1. **Minimal**: a minimal workable core design
+2. **Minimal**: a minimal workable core design
-2. **Modular**: though monolithic kernel, I will try to keep the code structure modularized
+3. **Modular**: though monolithic kernel, I will try to keep the code structure modularized
-3. **Educational**: not targetting at practical use
+4. **Educational**: not targeting at practical use

 These are general and long-term goals which I will (hopefully) follow throughout the project.
-I hope this can lead towards a full toy HuxOS which we can install on real devices anplay with in the future 😁
+I hope this can lead towards a full toy HuxOS which we can install on real devices and play with in the future 😁

 ## Development Doc

-I document the whole development process of Hux, skeleton, related theories, practice pitfalls, plus everything I reckon important in the [**WIKI pages 📝**](https://github.com/hgz12345ssdlh/hux-kernel/wiki).
-If there are any typos/mistakes/errors, please raise an issue!
+I document the whole development process of Hux, its skeleton, related theories, practice pitfalls, plus everything I reckon important in the [**WIKI pages 📝**](https://github.com/hgz12345ssdlh/hux-kernel/wiki).
+If there are any typos / mistakes / errors, please raise an issue!

 ## Playing with Hux